 When I reviewed Paul Dennen’s previous game Clank!
-A Deck-Building Adventure my overall feel was that it was good, but it was missing that something that makes a board game great.
-Well, since then, it seems Paul found what was missing and then some!
+A Deck-Building Adventure my overall feel was that it was good, but it was missing that special something to make it a great board game.
+Well, since then, it seems Paul found the missing piece and then some!

 Designer: Paul Dennen

 Publisher: Dire Wolf